mccajd/Quintessential/README.md

 ## Credits
 We are Team Ricewine!
-- Harrison "harrisonof"
+- Harrison W.
-- Jacob "tubnubbin"
+- Jacob Mc.
-- Kei "yukiidood"
+- Kei Y.

 Thank you for checking our our game!